 University Health System has been responding to the COVID-19 situation since it was called “Novel Coronavirus 2019-nCoV.”
 The first meeting of our Infectious Disease Response Group was on January 29– six weeks before COVID-19 was officially declared a pandemic by the World Health Organization on March 11.
 And we haven’t stopped.

-We erected two large tents outside the University Hospital emergency department as a triage site for quickly identifying patients who may be infected with the virus.
-Since these tents went up in early April, University Hospital medical teams have rehearsed their response to a potential flood of COVID-19 patients checking in at the Emergency Department so that we’re ready when you need care.
+In early April, we erected two large tents outside the University Hospital emergency department as a triage site for quickly identifying patients who may be infected with the virus.
+While we have since dismantled the tents, University Hospital medical teams have rehearsed their response to a potential flood of COVID-19 patients checking in at the Emergency Department, and are ready to implement this triage plan again as needed.

 We have enacted many other major changes to prepare for this public health emergency, including: